cad324/Cornell-Thrift-Project/documents/design-journey.md

 [Your responses here should be **very** thorough and thoughtful.]

 Our current design does not make clear whether there will be a confirmation once the form is sucessfully submitted, or any corrective feedback should the user not fill in aspects of a form correctly.
 It is important that corrective feedback and a confirmation message are factored into the design as users with low self-efficacy may struggle with both understanding their mistakes and knowing if they submitted forms correctly because of a lack of feedback.
 Our final design should include a confirmation message for every form and corrective feedback when users submit invalid responses.

+We also do not always label our forms appropriately so that it is super clear what a user has to do, particularly when it comes to uploading a profile picture to the members page.
+Users who are less comfortable with technology or who don't like tinkering may be left unsure of what to do when attempting to do things like upload a new profile picture.

 ## Final Design